jensenda11/Landfast_Ice_Algorithm/README.md

 ## Example Use Case

-The python_script_LFI.py script has been applied above to three Sentinel-1 EW images from March–April 2025 over Bylot Sound, western Northern Greenland.
+The python_script_LFI.py script has been applied above to three Sentinel-1 EW images from March–April 2025 over Bylot Sound, Northwest Greenland.
 The output `gradient.tif` helps users identify where ice remained fixed throughout the 20-day span — allowing for delineation of the landfast ice seaward edge in GIS.

 ---